I. Regional Versions of the AMC 8

 With different test papers, the score cutoffs naturally differ.
 The China region has established exclusive cutoffs that perfectly match the difficulty of its test papers and carry equal global validity.

-2026 AMC8 Global Score Cutoffs Panoramic Comparison
+AMC8 Score Cutoffs by Version: A Comparison (recent reference)

 | Award | US Version Cutoff | Asdan Version Cutoff | China Region Organizing Committee Version Cutoff | Taiwan Version Cutoff |